-It is the same recipe used in Chile for the “Tortilla de rescoldo,” a bread cook on ashes, this version uses vegetable oil instead of lard.
+It is the same recipe in Chile for the “Tortilla de rescoldo,” a bread cooked on ashes.
+This version uses vegetable oil instead of lard.
 Lard would be more traditional.

 Visit our collection of Chilean bread recipes here.